 If your dry mouth is caused by radiotherapy or Sjögren's syndrome, a medication called pilocarpine may be prescribed.
 This is taken as a tablet multiple times a day to help stimulate your salivary glands to produce more saliva.

 If you have questions about dry mouth or other dental issues, please Contact Us today.
-With dental offices in South Riding, Fairfax, and Merrifield, we are close to your home and work in Northern Virginia.
+With dental offices in South Riding, Fairfax, we are close to your home and work in Northern Virginia.